Network-Aware Optimization of Distributed Learning for Fog Computing: Introduction

 \subsection{Machine Learning in Fog Environments}

-ML models are generally trained by iteratively updating estimates of parameter values, such as weights in a neural network, that best ``fit'' empirical data through data processing at a node or set of devices.
+ML models are generally trained by iteratively updating estimates of parameter values, such as weights in a neural network, that best ``fit'' empirical data, through data processing at one or more devices.
 We face two major challenges in adapting such training to fog networking environments: \emph{(i) heterogeneity in devices' compute resources} and \emph{(ii) constraints on devices' abilities to communicate with each other}.
 We outline these characteristics, and the potential benefits enabled by our network-aware distributed learning methodology, in some key applications below:

 \parab{Privacy-sensitive applications.} Many ML applications learn models on sensitive user data, e.g., for health monitoring \cite{ieee-5g-health}.
 Due to privacy concerns, most of these applications have devices train their models on local data to avoid revealing data to untrustworthy nodes \cite{yang2018learning}.
 Offloading ML data processing to trusted devices, e.g. if one user owns multiple devices, can reduce training times and improve model accuracy.